SPECTRE: Spectral Conditioning Helps to Overcome the Expressivity Limits of One-shot Graph Generators: Spectrum and Graph Generation

 To train our model we use the WGAN-LP loss ($\lambda_{\text{LP}} = 5$) \citep{petzka2018regularization}, ADAM optimizer ($\beta_1=0.5$, $\beta_2=0.9$) \citep{kingma2014adam}, and learning rate of $1e-4$ for both the generator and the discriminator.

-During training we utilize a form of teacher forcing, where initially each model is trained separately for 26k training steps, using actual spectral features from the training set for conditioning.
+During training we utilize a form of teacher forcing, where initially each model is trained separately for 26k training steps, using true slightly perturbed spectral features from the training set for conditioning.
 We then gradually anneal the mixing temperature $\tau$, which defines how many real inputs each model receives, over the next 26k steps from $1.0$ to $0.8$ using a cosine schedule.
+This teacher forcing serves to ``teach'' the model how to construct graphs with given spectral features and correct small errors.
 All of our models are trained for 150k steps in total.
+The code is publicly available\footnote{\url{https://github.com/KarolisMart/SPECTRE}}.

+The selection of $k$ (the number of eigenvalues and eigenvectors) is done as follows.
+First we train only the graph generator $g_A$ conditioned on true spectra using different values of $k \in [2,4,8,16,32]$ for 26k steps.
+Then we select the lowest $k$ which resulted in the generation of good quality graph samples (low MMD measures).